-Christy Hartman is the program coordinator for the medical humanities and arts program at the Stanford School of Medicine.
+Christy Hartman is the program manager for the medical humanities and arts program at the Stanford School of Medicine.
 Working alongside Jacqueline Genovese, she earned a CASE Circle of Excellence Gold Award in Digital Communications for the "Med Muse 4 U" newsletter in 2021.

 A long-time podcast producer and mentor for the Stanford Storytelling Project, 2011-2020, Christy mentored Braden Grant recipients, co-teaching narrative storytelling and production workshops, including Introduction to Podcast Storytelling.
 Christy is the founder of Medical Humanities Story Lab, and a sometimes teacher at Writer's Studio.